Shopping Cart

 DoD Work | Data Modeling | Ontologies

-I was an Adjunct Professor teaching face-to-face, online, and hybrid Philosophy, Religious Studies, and other Humanities courses all throughout my time as a graduate student in Philosophy at Saint Louis University (1996-2005), and I was Assistant Professor of Philosophy at Southwest Minnesota State University as well as Visiting Assistant Professor of Philosophy at Florida State University with Michael Ruse in his History and Philosophy of Science program before doing a postdoc with Barry Smith through the National Center for Biomedical Ontologies at the University at Buffalo.
+I was an Adjunct Professor teaching face-to-face, online, and hybrid Philosophy, Religious Studies, and other Humanities courses all throughout my time as a graduate student in Philosophy at Saint Louis University, and I was Assistant Professor of Philosophy at Southwest Minnesota State University as well as Visiting Assistant Professor of Philosophy at Florida State University with Michael Ruse in his History and Philosophy of Science Program before doing a postdoc with Barry Smith through the National Center for Biomedical Ontology at the University at Buffalo.
 The postdoc steered my primary work in the direction of government projects with the US Department of Defense (DoD), which is the full-time work I do now.

-Starting in July of 2020, I assisted the US Army with various projects in the US Army Combined Arms Center at Fort Leavenworth, specifically as a Knowledge Manager with Mission Command Capability Development Integration Directorate (MC CDID).
+At present, I am assisting the US Army with various projects in the US Army Combined Arms Center at Fort Leavenworth, specifically as a Knowledge Manager with Mission Command Capability Development Integration Directorate (MC CDID).